 A versatile, efficient and inexpensive style of secondary glazing that can be side or top hung.
 This is a strong system with slender sightlines, allowing full and easy access to the outer windows or doors.

-With minimal dust ledges and a tight seal, this style of window is often favored by hospitals, surgery rooms or laboratories.
+With minimal dust ledges and a tight seal, this style of window is often favoured by hospitals, surgery rooms or laboratories.

 We have provided secondary glazing solutions to the whole of London (within the M25) for the last 53 years.
 Below are some of our key areas we do most work in however, we do cover all of London.
 If you are looking for secondary glazing near you please get in contact for a free no-obligation quote.